Science Fiction Collections

 Founded in 1969 with the first installment of an annual gift from an alumnus, Larry Friesen, and built almost entirely by gifts (both materials and funds), the Department's collection of science fiction is one of its most rapidly growing.

-Professor Emeritus James E. Gunn (former head of KU's Center for the Study of Science Fiction) has not only supported the collection by generous gifts of books and periodicals but has persuaded others to support it as well.
-It is through his efforts that the Department became the North American repository for World SF (the organization of overseas science fiction writers and publishers, which has presented us with science fiction from Europe, Latin America, Israel, the Far East and the British Commonwealth), the official repository for the archives of the Science Fiction Research Association, and one of the official recipients of new science fiction from the Science Fiction Writers of America.
+Professor Emeritus James E. Gunn (writer and founder of KU's Gunn Center for the Study of Science Fiction) has not only supported the collection by generous gifts of books and periodicals but has persuaded others to support it as well.
+It is through his efforts that the library received deposits of World SF, from the Science Fiction Research Association, and from the Science Fiction and Fantasy Writers of America.
 He is also largely responsible for our acquisition of many deposits and gifts from other science fiction writers.